Partnering With Influencers To Run Campaigns

 Leave A Review

 Collecting user-generated content such as product reviews are one of the cornerstones in generating sales.
-Consider creating a Custom action that will drive reviews to your preferred platform:
+Consider creating a Submit URL action that will drive reviews to your preferred platform:

 Visit Your Crowdfunding Page